 Severance Lawyers’ employment attorneys have successfully negotiated hundreds of severance agreements for employees.
 Before you decide whether to have our firm negotiate your severance package, we suggest that you utilize our flat-rate review and conference all.
 This review time will determine whether we believe you have the leverage to increase the amount of severance offered to you.
 The meeting will let us know whether you may want to hire us to negotiate your severance agreement.
 If you retain our firm to negotiate the severance on your behalf, we will deduct the flat rate charged from the fee.

 Most of the time, we suggest that our clients use the specific changes that we provide them as part of the flat-rate review to complete their severance negotiation on their own.
 However, if we believe that we could add value to your negotiation and increase the amount of the severance payment or types of benefits you will receive, we may suggest that you retain us to negotiate the agreement for you.

 We will discuss the various options in retaining our firm to negotiate your agreement with you.
 You will be surprised how often we have met with individuals, even other attorneys, who were unaware of the numerous items that could change and the additional benefits an employee could receive through a severance negotiation.

-Being Terminated is Scary.
+Being Terminated is Scary

-You must understand that no agreement would be offered if there is nothing in it for them.
-Therefore, it is important to view such agreements as a fluid negotiation process and not a one-time offer.
-If your employer will benefit from the agreement, then it is in your best interest to make sure that your benefits are sufficient enough to outweigh anything you may have to give up.
+You must understand that you would not be receiving an agreement if there were nothing in it for them.
+Therefore, it is essential to view such offers as a fluid severance agreement negotiation process and not a one-time deal.
+If your employer will benefit from the agreement, it is in your best interest to make sure that your benefits are sufficient to outweigh anything you may have to give up.

-Ask for time.
+Ask for time

-Ask for more.
+Ask for more

-For more information please select a state below:
+For more information, please select a state below: